 Physical health problems interfered with work or other regular activities:

-In my next post, Part II, I will tell you how the wounded vets who were single, married, and divorced compared in their education, work status, and home ownership.
+In my next post, Part II (here it is), I will tell you how the wounded vets who were single, married, and divorced compared in their education, work status, and home ownership.
 In the meantime, feel free to post your guesses in the comments section.

 [Note: Thanks to Natalya Anfilofyeva for the heads-up about the RAND report.]